-CPR in Schools: Empowering Safety for Students and Teachers
+CPR Training in Schools: Empowering Safety for Students and Teachers

 Creating a safe and secure environment is of utmost importance in schools, where the well-being of students and staff members is the top priority.
 Medical emergencies, such as sudden cardiac arrests and choking incidents, occur unexpectedly, making it crucial for educational institutions to prioritize emergency preparedness.
 CPR training in schools emerges as a vital tool in fostering a safer and more prepared school community.
 By empowering students and staff with life-saving skills, CPR training in school settings has the potential to make a profound and positive impact during critical moments.